 AIIMS Neurologist: Insulin resistance is one of the most widespread yet underdiagnosed metabolic conditions in the world today.
 Despite its prevalence, many people remain unaware that their body may already be showing signs of this silent but serious health issue.
-At its core, insulin resistance occurs when the body’s cells stop responding properly to insulin — the hormone responsible for transporting glucose (sugar) from the bloodstream into cells, where it is used for energy.
+At its core, insulin resistance occurs when the body’s cells stop responding properly to insulin, the hormone responsible for transporting glucose (sugar) from the bloodstream into cells, where it is used for energy.
 When this system fails, glucose accumulates in the blood while cells remain starved of energy.
 Over time, this leads to persistently high blood sugar levels, weight gain, chronic inflammation, and an increased risk of developing type 2 diabetes and cardiovascular diseases.

-Understanding Insulin Resistance: What Happens Inside Your Body
+What Happens Inside Your Body

 How Insulin Works